mhogrefe/malachite/docs/mapping/mpfr-floats.md

 large; the row is a gap until the dedicated version exists.

 **The fused operations.** `mpfr_fma`, `mpfr_fms`, `mpfr_fmma`, and `mpfr_fmms`, the singly
-rounded $$op1 \cdot op2 \pm op3$$ and $$op1 \cdot op2 \pm op3 \cdot op4$$, are gaps, the same
+rounded $$op1 \cdot op2 \pm op3$$ and $$op1 \cdot op2 \pm op3 \cdot op4$$, are gaps.
+The exact
-fused family promised on
+counterparts of the double-product pair exist on
-[the FLINT integers page](/mapping/flint-integers/#basic-arithmetic) for exact integers.
+[the FLINT integers page](/mapping/flint-integers/#basic-arithmetic), but they do not carry
+over: for exact integers fusing is about the temporary, while here it is about the rounding.
 The separately rounded spelling `&a * &b + &c` computes a different, twice-rounded value, which is exactly what fusing exists to avoid; these rows are gaps rather than compositions.

 **`mpfr_hypot`.** The Euclidean norm $$\sqrt{x^2 + y^2}$$, with the C99 special-value rule that
 an infinite operand gives $$+\infty$$ "even if the other number is NaN", is a gap.